epadam/CNN_AV1/README.md

 Process:
 1. Replace it in the original AV1 source files and compile the encoder.
-2. Add the python files in CNN folder to the same folder of built encoder
+2. Add all the files in CNN folder to the same folder of built encoder

 NOTE: